 In 2017, it will be crucial to empower People With Diabetes (PWDs) to self-manage their condition.
 It is no longer enough to only provide personal diabetes data tracking and reporting capabilities via a mobile app.
 Staying competitive on the diabetes app market is not an easy task because of the many elements app companies need to include into their service offering.
 Without feature rich user experience, the app will struggle to retain users; without automated data upload, patient data may not be sufficient for analysis; without a proprietary device offering, the user may be put off from testing as often as necessary; and without personalized insights, the end users may lack the education and motivation needed to manage their condition.

-If you want to know more about the other diabetes care mHealth app offerings, check out our REPORT.
+If you want to know more about the other diabetes care mHealth app offerings, check out our Digital Diabetes Care Market 2018-2022: Ready To Take Off Report.
 Would you agree that only if all 4 elements of the product and service offerings are executed well, digital health companies focusing on diabetes care will succeed at both improving patient outcomes monetizing their mHealth apps?
 Let us know below!